 The impact of Covid-19 has drawn international attention to the role technology can play in understanding its spread, impact and the mitigating steps we can take.

-There are currently a number of models and simulations being used to address the impact of virus transmission, whether is the spread from person-to-person, how virus the transmits within an individual, or a combination of the two.
-However, real timerealtime simulation, and even non-real timenon-realtime but massive simulation, is an incredibly complicated compute problem.
+There are currently a number of models and simulations being used to address the impact of virus transmission, whether it's the spread from person-to-person, how virus the transmits within an individual, or a combination of the two.
+However, real time simulation, and even non-real time but massive simulation, is an incredibly complicated compute problem.
 The big data ecosystem is not remotely equal to the task.
 The solution requires not just a supercomputing approach to solve this problem, but also must solve the dynamic scalability problem - which is not the province of supercomputers.